China–Hungary relations: Economic relations

 Hungary joined the Belt and Road Initiative in 2015.
 In the same year, it was the largest recipient of Chinese outbound direct investment with around $571 million.

-In 2022, Chinese battery company CATL agreed to invest $7.5 billion to build a factory in Debrecen.
+As of at least 2024, Hungary is one of the strongest European supporters of the BRI.
+Between 2022 and 2024, Hungary received nearly a quarter of Chinese foreign direct investment to Europe.
 Hungarian foreign minister Szijjártó stated in 2023 that Hungarian-Chinese trade was over $10 billion.